 - HandScanner – The lightest and smallest wireless wearable 2D scanner.
 The HandScanner instantly captures 1D/2D barcodes through a megapixel sensor and is available in two models: Standard Range – designed for close range scanning between 10 to 80 cm / 3.9 to 31.5 – or MidRange – from 30 to 150 cm / 11.8 to 59 in which covers a wide variety of uses in warehouses, plant floors, docks, and stock yards.
 The HandScanner can be paired with Datalogic’s mobile computers to provide workers with a full data collection solution suitable for any application.

 - Matrix 320 – A versatile stationary industrial scanner (SIS) that can be utilized whether mounted on a conveyor system, or at a hands-free station offers rapid and accurate reading of SKUs.
 Its efficiency is realized best when relying on a hands-free scanning solution operators save time by not having to individually scan items and instead rely on the Matrix 320 large field of view and depth of field to scan items quickly and efficiently.

 - Skorpio X5 – This is one of the best rugged Portable Data Terminal (PDT) that money can buy.
 It is suitable for both indoor and outdoor use and helps staff to remain productive even during long demanding work shifts.
-Fully integrated with the Warehouse Management System and equipped with a large scan engine with an extra-lone range, makes the Skorpio X5 a reliable companion for operators, scanning any barcode in any condition.
+Fully integrated with the Warehouse Management System and equipped with a large scan engine with an extra-long range, makes the Skorpio X5 a reliable companion for operators, scanning any barcode in any condition.
 Operators can work quickly by following WMS instructions on the Skorpio X5 display and help any challenging picking sequences.